 Lord, help me to seek your face.

 The Lord wants our fellowship.
-He desires for us to want to meet with him and to present our requests to him.
+He wants us to meet with him and to present our requests to him.
 This verse tells us not only should we want to see his face, but our hearts have to be turned towards him as well.

 Pray this: